Frequently Asked Questions

 Yes!
 Please email us at volunteer@hopefullfarm.org to set up a private volunteer day for your group.

-Yes, Hope Full Farm is an IRS tax-exempt 501(c)(3) charitable nonprofit corporation.
-It is registered as a nonprofit corporation in the State of Texas and it is an IRS public charity.
+Yes, Hope Full Farm is a 501(c)(3) tax-exempt private operating foundation.
 Donations are deductible to the full extent of the law; IRS EIN 86-3818067.

 All up-to-date hiring information can be found on our Jobs link at the bottom of our website.